 Protection Against Identity Theft

-This option covers expenses in case your identity gets stolen and misused.
+This option covers expenses in case someone steals or misuses your identity.
 MetLife is among the rare insurance providers to offer this kind of coverage, and the great news is that it comes free with MetLife home and auto policies.

-This is another option offered by most US insurance companies.
+This is another option that most US insurance companies offer.
 In case your car is totaled, gap insurance pays the difference between the value of your vehicle and the amount left on your loan or lease.